UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 		- link times have vastly improved with emscripten "upstream" (clang 10)
 			- but, at the time of this writting, thirdparty libraries built with emscripten "upstream" will crash at runtime
 			- thus, emscripten "fastcomp" (clang 6) is still used when building thirdparty libraries
-			- this will get fixed someday and the `Setup.sh` build script will be updated to make use of that when the time comes
+			- this will get fixed someday and the `HTML5Setup.sh` build script will be updated to make use of that when the time comes

 ### EMSDK

-HTML5's `Setup.sh` will aways pull a fresh copy of emsdk into its own folder
+`HTML5Setup.sh` will aways pull a fresh copy of emsdk into its own folder
 - i.e. i never `git pull` on my local emsdk weeks/months down the line
 - i do this to ensure there are no extra files from older versions getting accidentally left around
 	- in other words, we do not wish to pollute new versions with old stuff